 - 1. Represent the given problem in mathematical form i.e., formulate the mathematical model for the given problem. - 2.
 Draw the x_1 and x_2 -axes.
 The non-negativity restrictions $x_1 \ge 0$ and $x_2 \ge 0$ imply that the values of the variables x_1 and x_2 can lie only in the first quadrant.
 This eliminates a number of infeasible alternatives that lie in 2nd, 3rd and 4th quadrants. - 3.
 Plot each of the constraint on the graph.
-The constraints, whether equations or inequalities are plotted as equations.
+The constraints are whether equations or inequalities are plotted as equations.
 For each constraint, assign any arbitrary value to one variable and get the value of the other variable.
 Similarly, assign another arbitrary value to the other variable and find the value of the first variable.
 Plot these two points and connect them by a straight line.
 Thus each constraint is plotted as line in the first quadrant. - 4.
 Identify the feasible region (or solution space) that satisfies all the constraints simultaneously.
 For type constraint, the area on or above the constraint line i.e., away from the origin and for type constraint, the area on or below the constraint line i.e., towards origin will be considered.
 The area common to all the constraints is called feasible region and is shown shaded.
 Any point on or within the shaded region represents a feasible solution to the given problem.
-Though a number of infeasible points are eliminated, the feasible region still contains a large number of feasible points inequalities known as constraints.
+Though a number of infeasible points are eliminated, the feasible region still contains a large number of feasible points

+Linear programming involves optimisation (maximisation or minimisation) of a function of variables known as objective function, subject to a set of linear equations and/or inequalities known as constraints.
 The objective function may be profit, cost, production capacity or any other measure of effectiveness, which is to be obtained in the best possible or optimal manner.
 The constraints may be imposed by different resources such as market demand, production process and equipment, storage capacity, raw material availability and so on.